xufangzhi/Odyssey-Arena/README.md

 Odyssey-Arena is a benchmark to evaluate the advanced capbility of agent bases.
 The tasks included cannot be used in any part of LLM training.

 ## Citation
-If you find it helpful, please kindly cite our paper as well as the inference-time decoding algorithm $\phi$-Decoding:
+If you find it helpful, please kindly cite our paper:

 ```
 @article{xu2025odyssey,